build-on-aws/content/tutorials/using-image-recognition-to-detect-traffic-accidents/index.md

 ![job-success](/images/job-success.png)

-You can monitor the job from Amazon SageMaker > Processing in AWS console by referring to the processing job name and/or job ARN.
-Processing job will take around 7 minutes to complete as you are processing the entire data set.
+We can monitor the job from Amazon SageMaker > Processing in AWS console by referring to the processing job name and/or job ARN.
+Processing the job will take around 7 minutes to complete as we are processing the entire data set.

 ![monitor-job](/images/monitor-job.png)

-Once the job completes, you can view the results in the Amazon S3 bucket you specified.
+Once the job completes, we can view the results in the Amazon S3 bucket you specified.

 ![output-results-in-s3](/images/output-results-in-s3.png)

 **Congratulation!
 You completed the tutorial to prepare image data using little to no code with Amazon SageMaker Data Wrangler!**

-## Clean up your AWS resources
+## Clean Up Your AWS Resources

 It is a best practice to delete resources that you no longer need so that you don't incur unintended charges.